-Oral work is the backbone of the structural approach.
-Of the four language activities, that is, listening speaking, reading and writing, speech is the most important.
-Charles fries says, 'The speech is the language.
+Oral work is the backbone of the structural approach of the four language activities listening speaking, reading and writing speech is the most important.
+Charles fries says" The speech is the language.
 The written record is a secondary representation of the language.
 Oral work is the soul of the structural approach'.

-The pupils must acquire a working knowledge of English and so the procedure to be followed in the structural method is as follows:
+So, it is important to teach language and not matter.
+The pupil's must acquire a working knowledge of English and so the procedure to be followed in the structural method is as follows.

 - 1. Revision of the previous structure

 - 2. Presentation of the new structure

 - 3. Creating situations to teach the structure

 - 4. Chorus work

 - 5. Leading from the substitution table

 - 6. Teaching vocabulary

 - 7. Model reading of the lesson by the teacher

-- 8. Silent reading by the pupil
+- 8. Silent reading by the pupil comprehension questions

 - 9. Loud reading by pupil

-- 10. Silent reading by the pupil 11.
-Comprehension questions
+- 10. Silent reading by the pupil

+- 11.Comprehension questions

 - 12. Composition questions

-Merits of structural approach
+Merits of Structural Approach